A visit to Worcester, Massachusetts in the heat of summer highlights the inequities of rising temperatures

 This is where the distinction between land cover and land use becomes important.
 Land cover refers to what is currently on the land—whether that’s forest, grassland, or concrete.
 Land use data shows how humans are interacting with an area of land.
 For example, an area of grassy land cover could be used for conservation, residential or commercial purposes.

 When natural land covers such as trees and water bodies are present but inaccessible, it limits potential social co-benefits that green and blue spaces can offer.
 Beyond regulating temperature, these spaces can reduce air pollution and provide recreational opportunities.
-Bajracharya and Dr. Roy Chowdhury emphasize the importance of field trips like this one, along with more in-depth work to ground truth satellite image analysis in local realities.
+Bajracharya and Dr. Roy Chowdhury emphasize the importance of field trips like this one, along with more in-depth work to ground truth satellite image analyses in the local reality.

 Land use and land cover in central Worcester.